Stretch reflex: Examples

 Another example is the group of sensory fibers in the calf muscle, which synapse with motor neurons innervating muscle fibers in the same muscle.
 A sudden stretch, such as tapping the Achilles' tendon, causes a reflex contraction in the muscle as the spindles sense the stretch and send an action potential to the motor neurons which then cause the muscle to contract; this particular reflex causes a contraction in the soleus-gastrocnemius group of muscles.
 Like the patellar reflex, this reflex can be enhanced by the Jendrassik maneuver.

 Spinal control

 Spinal control of the stretch reflex means the signal travels between the muscle and spinal cord.
 The signal returns to the muscle from the same spinal cord segment as where it entered the spinal cord.
 This is the shortest distance for a reflex signal to travel, thus creating a fast response.
-These responses are often referred to short latency stretch reflexes.
+These responses are often referred to as short latency stretch reflexes.